 Besides the pre-defined dashboards, you can also create and manage your own dashboard.
 You can create, customize, update and delete dashboards based on your preferences.
 The list of dashboards you have created is available in the drop down as shown below:

-Tiles can be added to a dashboard by using the “Tile Picker”.
-You do this by clicking on “Add Tile” in Edit Mode:
+Tiles can be added to a dashboard by using the “Add a Tile” section that displays on the right (as shown in the screenshot above).

 - Filtering by text (in the “Search” text box) – typing text into this field will filter the tile list so it only shows the tiles with the text entered (it is case insensitive and requires min.
 3 characters).